o0101/-/README.md

 # -
-Hyphen - A custom element library for templating.
+Hyphen - A custom element base class for templating.
 With void tags and declarative events.